In The End of the Land, David Grossman writes:

 David Grossman writes eloquently about something more crucial – its emotional value.
 His stream of consciousness writing reminds one of what really goes on in our emotional lives, with the constant need to keep our spirits up.
 A kitchen should be planned not just with style and function in mind but also as a place that one occupies for emotional recharging.

-Photograph of communal kitchen at Goats with Wind farmhouse in Galilee, by Katherine Grey.
+Communal kitchen at Goats with Wind farmhouse in Galilee.
+Photo by Katherine Grey.